HLasse/TextDescriptives/docs/usingthepackage.rst

    doc._.readability
    doc._.token_length

-The calculated metrics can be conveniently extracted to a Pandas DataFrame using the :code:`extract_df` function.
+The calculated metrics can be conveniently extracted to a Pandas DataFrame using the :code:`extract_df` function or a dictionary using the :code:`extract_dict` function.

 .. code-block:: python

    td.extract_df(doc)
+   td.extract_dict(doc)

 You can control which measures to extract with the *metrics* argument.